vrsp05/Zschool-MiniTask/README.md

 # AI-Powered Google Form to Slack Automation

-This project demonstrates how to automate a workflow using Make.com, OpenAI (ChatGPT API), Google Forms, and Slack.

-## Purpose

 This was created as part of an application for Zschool’s AI/ML Automation Internship.
 The goal was to build a real-world workflow that:

 1. Captures a Google Form submission